 The book is well laid out, and if reading more than 600 pages on the history of photography is more than you want to tackle right now, it will be easy enough to pick out the chapters that are of most interest to you.
 And while the book is text-heavy, the images are still plentiful and it would be worthwhile to spend an afternoon looking through the images of your favorite subjects (portraits, landscapes, etc.) from beginning to end just to trace the stylistic and technical changes over the centuries.

 If you are just getting into photography, you might be wondering what books are the best for beginners.
-This list is going to be a bit tough to compile and recommend for a number of reasons.
-First, many beginner-level books have a lot of technical information on things like camera technology, gear recommendations, and typical camera settings that change all the time with newer technology.
-As a result, many beginner-level books end up getting re-published with newer editions in order to incorporate these changes.
-For example, some older books had chapters like “Film vs Digital”, or chapters that explain in detail how DSLR cameras and their autofocus systems work, which could be considered outdated by today’s standards.
-With ever-changing technology and the rise of newer cameras and tools, such books have to be constantly kept up-to-date in order to continue to stay relevant.
+A list like that would be tough to compile and recommend for a number of reasons.
+For example, many beginner-level books have a lot of technical information on things like camera technology, gear recommendations, and typical camera settings that change all the time with newer technology.
+Many beginner-level books end up getting re-published with newer editions in order to incorporate these changes, and they can get out of date rather quickly.
+The classic book in the genre is Bryan Peterson’s Understanding Exposure, although the fact that it is on the fourth edition demonstrates my point.

 - How to Take Good Pictures